The Ten Freedoms

 Ray Butterworth, 2018.

-But it is possible to look at them from a different perspective: as ten freedoms that will naturally result from following God's way of life.
+This means that it is possible to look at the Ten Commandments from a different perspective: as ten gifts that will naturally result from following God's way of life, from sharing his personality as someone that would never want any of these things to happen to them.

 My son, keep your father’s commandment; Do not forsake your mother’s teaching.